Pandey-NITB/Movie-Info/README.md

-Movies Info iOS App(Using TMDB Api):
+#Movies Info iOS App(Using TMDB Api):

-Movies Information Remote Api call & offline supports using local DB (Core-Data)
+A simple project created using Swift to show the use of Core Data and a REST Api in an iOS application.

+All movies information came from The Movie Database website (https://www.themoviedb.org/).
+They have this amazing API (https://developers.themoviedb.org/3/getting-started/introduction) that could be used by any one.

 #Features:
  1-App has 4 tabs - Playing now, Trending, Search and Favourites.